agentmodels/agentmodels.org/chapters/3c-pomdp.md

     }}));
 };

-// To simulate the agent, need to transition
+// To simulate the agent, we need to transition
 // the state, sample an observation, then
-// get agent's action (after agent updates belief)
+// compute agent's action (after agent has updated belief).

 // *startState* is agent's actual startState (unknown to agent)
 // *priorBelief* is agent's initial belief function